landonfears/docs-scraper/README.md

 **Version:** `0.4.2`

-A powerful CLI tool to scrape documentation websites into Markdown using rotating proxies, ScraperAPI, and local context injection for AI code editors.
+A powerful CLI tool to scrape documentation websites into Markdown using rotating proxies, ScraperAPI, and local context/rule injection for AI code editors.

 ---